Traditional Lettings Market Almost Destroyed

 Lisa Simon – now the head of sales and rentals at Carter Jonas but until recently the company’s long-standing head of lettings – says today’s Spring Statement mini-Budget is an opportunity for Chancellor Phillip Hammond to breathe new life into the troubled sector.

-“His short-sighted, ‘one size fits all’ lettings legislation, designed to penalise small-scale landlords, has proved devastating to the industry – with the greatest ramifications for tenants – and has served no other purpose than to propel forward institutionally funded Build To Rent schemes” says Simon.
+“His short-sighted, ‘one size fits all’ lettings legislation, designed to penalise small-scale landlords, has proved devastating to the traditional lettings market – with the greatest ramifications for tenants – and has served no other purpose than to propel forward institutionally funded Build To Rent schemes” says Simon.

 “The introduction of stamp duty penalties applicable to the purchase of secondary residences or buy to let properties, exacerbated by the erosion of tax relief for small scale landlords, has forced many to sell up and vacate the market” she adds.